 I discovered this one accidentally.
 As part of my nasal allergies, I tend to lose hearing in my left ear from the inflammation pressure.
 As I was touring a local organic farm, the guide took us to the holy basil portion of their garden.
 They suggested we pick a leaf from one of the plants; then instructed to smell it and chew on it.
 I did that.
 As they talked about the plant, I continued to chew on the leaf and eventually swallowed the remains.
 A little further in the tour, I realized I could hear in my left ear.
 Chewing and digesting that one leaf had helped with my inflammation and opened up the ear.

 I have tried a few other types of Tulsi and had mixed results, but the Rama has the most pleasant flavor and seems to work the best for me.

 Supporting digestive health and a mild pain reliever, I’m using wintergreen primarily as needed to help manage discomfort caused by my arthritis.
 A very small dosage in the morning usually gets me through the workday.

 There are risks to taking supplements, especially with other medications, alcohol and smoking.
 Be sure to advise your physician of all supplements you are taking and be sure to discuss with them your options before starting a supplement regimen.

 The information I am providing in this article (and other articles on this site) are provided based on my own research and experience.
 My findings, and that of many of my sources, have not been evaluated by the FDA.
-This article is not a substitute for professional advice and is not intended to diagnose, treat, cure or prevent any disease.
+This article is not health advice and is not intended to diagnose, treat, cure or prevent any disease.